-- What are ERP systems?
+- What is an ERP system?

-- Main types of ERP systems by deployment model
+- Types of ERP systems by deployment

 - Types of ERP systems by business size